indonesia - peacebuilding

 Starting Point

-Wallang Perempuan was established in 2007 by women activists in Ambon, namely Ella, Kiki, and Nur.
-It was formed to fill the void of women-specific crisis centers in post-conflict Ambon, as most of the humanitarian entities were too engrossed in refugee matters.
-Wallang Perempuan seeks to address violence against women and promote peace.
+Wallang Perempuan was established in 2007 by women's activists in Ambon, namely Daniella Loupatty, also known as Ella, Kiki, and Nur.
+It was formed to fill the void of women-specific crisis centres in post-conflict Ambon, as most humanitarian entities were too engrossed in refugee matters.
+It aims to combat violence against women and foster peace.

-In tackling violence against women, Wallang Perempuan requires the participation of both Muslim and Christian activists.
-Ella, a Christian, worked alongside Nur, a Muslim, in advocating for women in Central Maluku.
-Not only does this principle serve as a means to ensure peace, it also protects members of both ethnicities.
-Muslims can’t possibly harm a Christian if the Christian works alongside a Muslim, and vice versa.
+Tackling violence against women requires the participation of both Muslim and Christian activists.
+A Christian, Ella, worked alongside Nur, a Muslim, advocating for women in Central Maluku.
+This principle serves as a means to ensure peace and protect members of both ethnicities.
+Muslims cannot possibly harm a Christian if the Christian works alongside a Muslim, and vice versa.

 Peace Journey